Battle of Mohács: European events, and the Franco-Ottoman alliance

+Preparation for Mohács

-The loss of Nándorfehérvár caused great alarm in Hungary, but the huge 60,000 strong royal army – led by the king, but recruited too late and too slowly – neglected to take food along.
-Therefore, the army disbanded spontaneously under pressure from hunger and disease without even trying to recapture Belgrade from the newly installed Turkish garrisons.
-In 1523, Archbishop Pál Tomori, a valiant priest-soldier, was made Captain of Southern Hungary.
-The general apathy that had characterized the country forced him to lean on his own bishopric revenues when he started to repair and reinforce the second line of Hungary's border defense system.
-Pétervárad fell to the Turks on July 15, 1526, due to the chronic lack of castle garrisons.
-The Danube river was an extremely important transport route for the Ottoman army in the region, so it was clear to everyone that the Ottoman army would follow the line of the Danube.
-For about 400 km along the Danube between Pétervárad and Buda there was no single Hungarian town, village, or fortification of any sort.
+The general apathy that had characterized the country forced Tomori to lean on his own bishopric revenues when he started to repair and reinforce the second line of Hungary's border defense system.
+(Pétervárad would fall to the Turks on 15 July 1526, due to the chronic lack of castle garrisons.)
 Three years later, an Ottoman army set out from Constantinople on 16 April 1526, led by Suleiman the Magnificent personally.
+The Danube River was an extremely important transport route for the Ottoman army in the region, so it was clear to everyone that the Ottoman army would follow the line of the Danube.
+For about 400 km along the banks of the Danube between Pétervárad and Buda there was no single Hungarian fortification, town, or even a village of any sort.

-The Hungarian nobles, who still did not realize the magnitude of the approaching danger, did not immediately heed their King's call for troops.
+The Hungarian nobles, who still did not realize the magnitude of the approaching danger, did not immediately heed their king's call for troops.
 Eventually, the Hungarians assembled in three main units: the Transylvanian army under John Zápolya, charged with guarding the passes in the Transylvanian Alps, with between 8,000 and 13,000 men; the main army, led by Louis himself (beside numerous Spanish, German, Czech, and Serbian mercenaries); and another smaller force, commanded by the Croatian count Christoph Frankopan, numbering around 5,000 men.
 The Ottomans deployed the largest field artillery of the era, comprising some 300 cannons, while the Hungarians had only 85 cannons, though even this number was greater than other contemporary Western European armies deployed on the battlefields during the major conflicts of Western European powers.

 The number of regular professional paid soldiers (Kapıkulu) employed by the High Porte throughout the Ottoman Empire did not exceed 15,000–16,000 men in the first third of the 16th century.
 During this time Suleiman could raise an army between 50,000–60,000 for campaigns.